What alert level 2 means for club and school sports leagues

 • Sport New Zealand provides $25m boost for Kiwi sport

-Sport New Zealand has advised that all sports clubs and facilities must practice sanitation measures and record contact tracing details.
+Sport New Zealand has advised that all sports clubs and facilities must practise sanitation measures and record contact tracing details.

 Measures should be taken to minimise the sharing of equipment and balls.
 For activities where equipment must be shared, such as netball, organisers must ensure all players wash and dry their hands before and afterwards, and where possible clean and disinfect the equipment before and after use.